 This Committee monitors, reports, and submits comments on significant developments in the area of trademarks and the internet.
 The Committee represents AIPLA’s interests as a member of the Intellectual Property Constituency of ICANN, attending regular teleconference meetings and participating in email discussions.
 It also represents AIPLA as on observer at meetings and online discussions of the Coalition for Online Accountability.
 The Committee also monitors and may become involved in internet-focused legislation that may impact trademark owners, as necessary.
 Another area of interest is UDRP cases and court cases involving trademarks and the internet, such as cases involving the use of others’ trademarks in keyword-triggered search engine advertising.

-The Committee focuses on the statutes, rules, regulations, and decisional law relating to litigation in federal and state courts in the United States that involves trademarks, trade names, or unfair competition affecting trade identity, as well as statutes, rules, regulations.
+The Trademark Litigation Committee is dedicated to education, outreach, member service, and advocacy.
+The Committee strives to provide helpful tools and reports to educate AIPLA members and the public regarding judicial and administrative decisions relating to the litigation of trademark, trade dress, trade name, domain name, and unfair competition disputes, as well as changes to statutes, rules, and regulations.
 The Committee coordinates its activities with the Trademark Law Committee.
-The Committee is particularly active in summarizing important trademark decisions; creating resources for members, such as an on-line circuit-by-circuit reference of decisional law; and making recommendations to the Amicus Committee regarding the cases in which the organization should become involved and the positions it should take.
+The Committee is particularly active in identifying and reporting on important trademark decisions; creating resources for members, such as an on-line circuit-by-circuit reference of decisional law and standards; and making recommendations to the Amicus Committee regarding the cases in which the organization should become involved and the positions it should take.

 Trademark Treaties and International Law

 This Committee is primarily responsible for monitoring, reporting on, and providing recommendations to the AIPLA Board concerning international trademark developments and treaty amendments.
 It also actively participates in proceedings of WIPO’s Standing Committee on the Law of Trademarks and the Ad Hoc Committee on the Madrid Protocol.